Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets

 \subsubsection{Rebates policy}

-The stock exchange reallocates the transaction fees $d$ paid by the investors, buyers and sellers, to auction's market makers offers.
-These incentives, taking the form of rebates $\xi^p,\xi^q$ offered to the market makers are received at the end of the auction based on the auction market activity.
-Note that if $\xi^i <0$, it represents a fee paid to the exchange, while $\xi^i >0$ indicates a compensation received from the exchange, indexed on the market characteristics.
-These rebates are announced at time $0$ and paid at time $T>0$ indexed on the market characteristics.
+To incentivize liquidity provision, the exchange reallocates the aggregate transaction fees $d$ collected from non-strategic investors to the strategic market makers.
+These incentives take the form of terminal rebates, denoted by $\xi^p$ and $\xi^q$, which are settled at the clearing time $T$ based on the realized market activity during the auction.
+While the functional forms of these rebates (the payment rules) are announced by the exchange at time $t=0$, the actual payouts are $\mathcal{F}_T$-measurable random variables, indexed on the final market characteristics at time $T$.

+\begin{remark}[Connections to DeFi and Uniswap v4] The mechanism of dynamically reallocating collected fees to liquidity providers as a function of market activity strongly resonates with recent structural innovations in Decentralized Finance.
+In particular, this setup mimics the architecture of Automated Market Makers like Uniswap v4, where custom ``hooks'' enable dynamic fee tiers and the redistribution of internalized MEV (Maximal Extractable Value) or transaction fees back to liquidity providers at the end of a block or batch.
+Therefore, our theoretical framework extends naturally to the study of optimal liquidity provision in modern decentralized exchanges. \end{remark}